Río de la Plata

 The river is about 290 km long and widens from about 2 km at its source to about 220 km at its mouth.
 It forms part of the border between Argentina and Uruguay.
 The name Río de la Plata is also used to refer to the populations along the estuary, especially the main port cities of Buenos Aires and Montevideo, where Rioplatense Spanish is spoken and tango culture developed.
-The coasts of the river are the most densely populated areas of Uruguay and Argentina.
+The coasts of the river are the most densely populated areas of Uruguay and Argentina, and 2.5 million people yearly travel across the River Plate.

+Name

+The name Río de la Plata ("River of Silver") was adopted because of a myth that the region around the river basin contained vast amounts of silver.
+This is also why the country is named Argentina (meaning loosely "silvery land").

+The English name River Plate was adopted using the archaic term plate, meaning "silver".